Abner-NM/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	* Returns 0 and prints 0 if n is zero
 	* Returns -1 and prints - if n is less than zero_
 6. 6-abs.c - a function that computes the absolute value of an integer
+7. 7-print_last_digit.c - a function that prints the last digit of a number